 Between 2007 and 2011, the number of energy drink-related visits to emergency rooms doubled.
 In 2011, 1 in 10 of these visits resulted in hospitalization.

-The 2019 study said, “Although commonly promoted as supplements that can boost performance and cognition, these drinks have also been reported to have numerous detrimental side effects, particularly cardiovascular and neurological in nature.”
+The 2019 study said, “Although commonly promoted as supplements that can boost performance and cognition, these drinks… have numerous detrimental side effects, particularly cardiovascular and neurological in nature.”

 Energy drinks contain large amounts of caffeine.
 That’s what gives you the energy!
 Unfortunately, caffeine may cause serious health problems, including heart rhythm disturbances and increases in heart rate and blood pressure.
 Caffeine might also be dangerous to children as their cardiovascular and nervous systems are still developing.